 THE PITTSBURGH FOUNDATION IS AN EQUAL OPPORTUNITY EMPLOYER COMMITTED TO DIVERSITY AND INCLUSION.

 About the Foundation

 The Pittsburgh Foundation works to improve the quality of life in the Pittsburgh region by evaluating and addressing community issues, promoting responsible philanthropy, and connecting donors to the critical needs of the community.
 As a community foundation, The Pittsburgh Foundation’s resources are comprised of endowment funds established by individuals with a passion for charitable giving and a deep commitment to the Pittsburgh community.
-The Foundation currently has more than 2,100 individual donor funds and, together with its supporting organizations, assets of approximately $1 billion.
+The Foundation currently has more than 2,100 individual donor funds and, together with its supporting organizations, assets of more than $1.2 billion.
 The Foundation typically awards grants from discretionary funds of more than $14 million each year.
 Grantmaking from these funds seeks to create self-sufficient families and individuals, to create healthy, safe and creative communities and to foster a vibrant democracy.
 Discretionary funds are overseen by a staff of 11 individuals in the program and policy department and are reviewed quarterly by the Foundation’s president and members of the Board of Directors.

 The Foundation’s Organizing Principle: 100 Percent Pittsburgh